Sage-Bionetworks/schemas-test/README.md

 registered in Synapse via the `register-schemas.R` script.
 Ultimately, I think we want to automate converting the JSON format and registering to Synapse.

+Higher-level schemas that reference the individual terms are in `schemas/` (but could also live elsewhere, including outside of this repo).
+One current issue is that ajv-cli can't validate the schema because it can't find the references in the format they're in...but that format is required for Synapse.
+Not sure what to do about that.

 TODO:

 - [X] Convert JSON Schema files into individual mini-schemas (under `terms/`)